TurboGrafx-16

 1990

 Dragon’s Curse is an enhanced version of Wonder Boy III: The Dragon’s Trap.
 The game is widely considered to be one of the best Sega Master System games of all time, and Dragon’s Curse is even better in many regards.
 The game retains the central play mechanics from previous Wonder Boy adventures, although there’s a little more emphasis on the exploration this time around.
-Naturally, players will have the opportunity to find hidden treasures or buy new equipment, but the most interesting aspect about Dragon’s Revenge is the various transformations that the player goes through during the course of the game.
+Naturally, players will have the opportunity to find hidden treasures or buy new equipment, but the most interesting aspect about Dragon’s Curse is the various transformations that the player goes through during the course of the game.
 In addition to his standard human form, the game’s hero will have the opportunity to take the shape of a lion a lizard, a mouse, a piranha, a tiger, or a hawk.
-Each forms has unique abilities that open up the game by enabling the player to reach new areas.
+Each form has unique abilities that open up the game by enabling the player to reach new areas.
 For instance, the mouse form can climb walls and ceilings, the piranha form gives the player enhanced swimming capabilities, and the hawk form can soar through the sky!
 Dragon’s Curse has a couple of significant advantages over the Master System original.
-The graphics are more colorful, the sprite flicker has been eliminated, and the game has a proper save feature instead of relying on a clunky password system.
+The graphics are more colorful, the sprite flicker has been eliminated, and the game has a proper save feature instead of relying exclusively on a clunky password system.
 Ultimately, Dragon’s Curse is the definitive version of one of the best 8-bit adventure games of all time.

 R-Type